Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Introduction

 The goal of this study is to analyse the stability of the CUR peak position under variations in the crystal bending amplitudes and periods.
 This stability can be thought of as a measure of how the CUR peak position varies when the bending amplitude and period are changed.
-Two approaches are employed: (i) an analytical estimation of the CUR peak position using the continuous potential approximation of \citet{Lindhard_1965}, which provides a quick estimate of the peak position; and (ii) relativistic molecular dynamics (MD) simulations \cite{Sushko_2013a}, offering a more precise determination of the peak position enabling the calculation of the intensity.
+Two approaches are employed: (i) an analytical estimation of the CUR peak position using the continuous potential approximation of \citet{Lindhard_1965}, which provides a quick estimate of the peak position; and (ii) relativistic molecular dynamics (MD) simulations \cite{Sushko_2013a}, offering a detailed description of the channelling dynamics and allowing the resulting radiation intensity to be calculated.
+While the dependence of CUR on the bending amplitude and period follows scaling laws prdicted by the continuous potential approximation, the quantitative sensitivity of the emitted radiation spectrum and intensity to realistic variations in these parameters has not previously been investigated using atomistic simulations.
 These simulations were performed using the \textsc{MBN Explorer} \cite{MBNExplorer} and \textsc{MBN Studio} \cite{MBNStudio} software packages, which enable atomistic-level investigation of particle dynamics and radiation emission.
 A comprehensive overview of the multiscale relativistic MD approach to modelling channelling and photon emission by ultra-relativistic charged particles alongside a number of case studies are presented in a recent review article \citet{Korol_2021}.

-All analyses have been performed for \SI{530}{\mega\electronvolt} positron planar channelling in C(110) crystals, consistent with the parameters of the current MAMI positron beamline, assuming a periodically bent structure grown through chemical vapour deposition (CVD) and bent through boron doping \cite{Dickers2025}.
-The results presented here help elucidate the stability of the CUR peak and can be used to constrain the manufacturing tolerances required for crystalline undulators to produce radiation with well-defined spectral properties.
+All analyses have been performed for \SI{530}{\mega\electronvolt} positron planar channelling in C(110) crystals, consistent with the parameters of the current MAMI positron beamline, assuming a periodically bent structure grown through chemical vapour deposition (CVD) and bent through boron doping \cite{Dickers_2025}.
+The results presented here help elucidate the stability of the CUR peak, quantify the sensitivity of the emitted radiation to variations in the bending amplitude and period, and identify ranges of bending parameters that produce radiation with well-defined spectral properties.